-NOTE: One study sugggests that higher levels of MOTS-C are associated with better insulin senstivity in leaner individuals, yet no correlation exists in obese individuals
+NOTE: One study sugggests that higher levels of the MOTS-C peptide are associated with better insulin senstivity in leaner individuals, yet no correlation exists in obese individuals

 And surprise – lower MOTS-C levels are connected to higher severity of obstructive sleep apnea (not to mention a higher body mass index)!

-A 2020 review of numerous MOTS-C studies found that the peptide was able to effectively tackle three types of insulin resistance:
+A 2020 review of numerous MOTS-C studies discovered the peptide was able to effectively tackle three types of insulin resistance:

 - Aging-associated insulin resistance – Increases glucose uptake in skeletal muscles in aged mice.